yyoshiaki/VIRTUS/README.md

 `VIRTUS/wrapper`

 This wrapper summariezes virus transcripts of multiple samples from the experiment matrix.\
-Mann-Whitney U-test and multiple t-test are conducted among samples.
+Mann-Whitney U-test is conducted among samples.
+Then, summary and cluster map are exported.

 ### **input**
 - experiment matrix should be separated by commas (csv format).